Here’s what you need to know to protect your business and yourself.

 Voice biometric spoofing — Voice is a unique identifier and reliable measure for biometric security.
-However, criminals can use presentation attacks including recorded voice, computer-altered voice and synthetic voice, or voice cloning, to fool voice biometric systems into thinking it hears the real, authorized user and grant access to sensitive information and accounts.
+However, criminals can use presentation attacks including recorded voice, computer-altered voice and synthetic voice, or voice cloning, to fool voice biometric systems into thinking they hear the real, authorized user and grant access to sensitive information and accounts.

 Scams like this are an evolution of email scams where an executive email is spoofed in attempt to have the recipient divulge bank account numbers, credit card information, passwords and other sensitive data.
 Now scammers, armed with voice clones, are using phone calls and voicemail.
 And the attacks aren’t just threatening businesses.
 In a new breed of the “grandma scam” criminals are posing as family members who need emergency funds.

 Misinformation – Fake news and similar forms of misinformation pose a serious threat.
 Many of us are familiar with how manipulated video to impact the political landscape.
 For example, a popular video shows Barack Obama calling Trump a – well, let’s just say it wasn’t very nice.
 It also wasn’t real.
 Online and AI voice cloning software technology will further fuel these efforts to sway public opinion, drum up fake campaign donations, defame public figures, and more.
 On the business front, consider how manipulated executive or public figure statements could affect the stock market.